-Amounts owed by group undertakings at 30 September 2022 include a loan due from a subsidiary company of £5,974,400 (30 September 2021: £5,853,677).
-This loan is subject to an agreement providing interest payable semi annually in arrears at a rate of LIBOR plus 1%.
-A principal sum of up to £5,000,000 was originally made available under this agreement up to 30 June 2019, the balance has subsequently been repaid in full in February 2023.
+In FY 2022 the amounts owed by group undertakings at 30 September 2022 included a loan due from a subsidiary company of £5,974,400.
+The balance was repaid in full in February 2023.
 Other amounts owed by group undertakings comprise current balances arising from trade that are repayable in the short term under normal trade terms.